Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Experiment

 \section{Experiment}

-In this section, we compare our KPG against 11 state-of-the-art competitors on 4 datasets.
-We also conduct early stage rumor detection and the ablation study to demonstrate the effectiveness of each component of KPG.
+In this section, we compare our KPG against 12 state-of-the-art competitors on 4 datasets\footnote{Our code is available at \url{https://github.com/kkkkk001/KPG}}.
+We also conduct early-stage rumor detection and the ablation study to demonstrate the effectiveness of each component of KPG.
 Finally, we perform the parameter analysis to examine the impact of the parameters on the model performance.